|

 It is reasonable and fast becoming

-necessary for earthling humans to actively assume the role of
+necessary for earthling humans to actively yet humbly assume the role of

-to assume the responsibility that humans have, through advanced
+to assume the responsibility that humanity has, through population

 agriculture practices and fossil fuel consumption, added a